evcc-io/evcc/README.md

 ### Plugins

 Plugins are used to implement accessing and updating generic data sources.
+When using plugins for *write* access, the actual data is provided as variable in form of `${var[:format]}`.
+If `format` is omitted, data is formatted according to the default Go `%v` [format](https://golang.org/pkg/fmt/).
+The variable is replaced with the actual data before the plugin is executed.

 EVCC supports the following *read/write* plugins:

 - `mqtt`: this plugin allows to read values from MQTT topics.
 This is particularly useful for meters, e.g. when meter data is already available on MQTT.
 See [MBMD](5) for an example how to get Modbus meter data into MQTT.
-This plugin type is read-only and does not provide write access.

   Sample configuration:

+    ```yaml
     type: mqtt
     topic: mbmd/sdm1-1/Power
     timeout: 30s
+    payload: ${var:%.2f}
+    ```

+  For write access, the data is provided using the `payload` attribute.
+If `payload` is missing, the value will be written in default format.

 - `script`: the script plugin executes external scripts to read or update data.
 This plugin is useful to implement any type of external functionality.

-  Sample configuration:
+  Sample read configuration:

+    ```yaml
     type: script
-      cmd: /bin/bash -c "echo 50"
+    cmd: /bin/bash -c "cat /dev/urandom"
     timeout: 5s

-When using plugins for *write* access, the actual data is provided as variable in form of `${var[:format]}`.
-The variable is replaced with the actual data before the plugin is executed.
+    ```

+  Sample write configuration:

+    ```yaml
+    type: script
+    cmd: /home/user/my-script.sh ${enable:%b} # format boolean enable as 0/1
+    timeout: 5s
+    ```

+- `openwb`: the openwb plugin is used to convert a mixed boolean status of plugged/charging into an EVCC-compatible charger status of A..F.

+  Sample configuration (read only):

+    ```yaml
+    type: openwb
+    plugged:
+      type: mqtt
+      topic: openWB/lp/1/boolPlugStat
+    charging:
+      type: mqtt
+      topic: openWB/lp/1/boolChargeStat
+    ```

+## Background

+EVCC is heavily inspired by [OpenWB](1).
+However, I found OpenWB's architecture slightly intimidating with everything basically global state and heavily relying on shell scripting.
+On the other side, especially the scripting aspect is one that contributes to [OpenWB's](1) flexibility.

+Hence, for a simplified and stricter implementation of an EV charge controller, the design goals for EVCC were:

+- typed language with ability for systematic testing - achieved by using [Go](2)
+- structured configuration - supports YAML-based [config file](evcc.dist.yaml)
+- avoidance of feature bloat, simple and clean UI - utilizes [Bootstrap](3)
+- containerized operation beyond Raspberry Pi - provide multi-arch [Docker Image](4)
+- support for multiple load points - tbd

 [1]: https://github.com/snaptec/openWB
 [2]: https://golang.org